 An additional section should be maintained to track other skills and minor procedures of drain removals, foley insertions, wound vac changes, central line placements/removals.

-Advanced duties: For chest tube removals (5), blake tube removals (5), central line insertion, arterial line insertions, you must document MRN number, procedure and who observed you performing these procedures.
-Central line insertions, arterial line insertions are considered advanced duties and may not be completed independently until you have performed a certain number and submitted a request to the Maryland Board of Physicians and JHH Credentialing for approval.
+Advanced duties: For procedures considered advanced by the MD Board of Physicians and the hospital credentialing committee, you must maintain a procedure log and document MRN number, procedure and who observed you performing these procedures.
+Examples include chest tube removals (5), blake tube removals (5), central line insertion, arterial line insertions.
+Advanced duties may not be performed independently until you have performed a certain number under direct supervision and submitted a request to the Maryland Board of Physicians and/or JHH Credentialing for approval.

 - Review rotation specific objectives for each rotation prior to starting the rotation.